 Asphalt Shingles

 Most homes in the United States have an asphalt shingle roof.
-However, these roofs have two types:
+There are two types:

-- Dimensional or Architectural shingles: These shingles have a lifespan of 30 to 50 years.
+• Dimensional or Architectural shingles: These have a 30 to 50 years lifespan.
 They are designed for 110 mph winds.
 They have a dimensional and contoured style that emulates the look of wood shakes.

 These roofs are easy to repair, fairly inexpensive, and aesthetically pleasing.
 However, they can be damaged by hail.